LibrariesHacked/librarieshacked-web-content/tutorials/chartinglendingdata.md

 ## an example

-The Bath:Hacked community data store holds data on library lending transactions for Bath from April 2013 to January 2014.
-The data, available to download as CSV (or use an API connector), looks like this, with a row for each transaction *(Note: Looking at this closer it appears there's another filter on the data as there are far too few rows - will query this)*.
+The Bath: Hacked community data store holds data on library lending transactions for Bath from April 2013 to January 2014.
+The data, available to download as CSV (or use an API connector), looks like this, with a row for each transaction **(Note: Looking at this closer it appears there's another filter on the data as there are far too few rows - will query this)**.

 <table class="table table-condensed">
 <tr>